openremote/documentation/docs/user-guide/deploying/openremote-cli.md

 openremote-cli -V
 ```

-There is also docker image provided:
+There is also Docker image provided:

 ```bash
 docker run --rm -ti openremote/openremote-cli <command>
 ```

-Note that the image ENTRYPOINT is set to the openremote-cli command (the same way as amazon/aws-cli docker image) therefore ```docker run --rm -ti openremote/openremote-cli -V``` is equivalent to ```openremote-cli -V```.
+Note that the image ENTRYPOINT is set to the openremote-cli command (the same way as amazon/aws-cli Docker image) therefore `docker run --rm -ti openremote/openremote-cli -V` is equivalent to `openremote-cli -V`.

 ### Deploy on localhost

 ```bash
 or deploy --action create
 ```
-using docker
+using Docker
 ```bash
 docker run --rm -ti -v /var/run/docker.sock:/var/run/docker.sock openremote/openremote-cli deploy
 ```